vimpostor/vim-tpipeline/README.md

 ## Why should I use this plugin over [onestatus](https://github.com/narajaon/onestatus)?

 - `tpipeline` works out of the box with your current vim statusline, whereas `onestatus` does not actually use your statusline at all and requires you to configure its own statusline.
-- As a result of the above, `oneline` isn't able to use many vim features such as your vim colorscheme and requires you to redefine your colors.
+- As a result of the above, `onestatus` isn't able to use many vim features such as your vim colorscheme and requires you to redefine your colors.
 In `tpipeline`, vim colors are translated to tmux syntax automatically.
-- Simple things such as showing your current mode or linenumber require writing your own function in `oneline`.
+- Simple things such as showing your current mode or linenumber require writing your own function in `onestatus`.
 In `tpipeline` this works out of the box.
-- In `oneline` the tmux statusline is updated using a blocking call, whereas `tpipeline` uses non-blocking jobs to asynchronously update the statusline.
+- In `onestatus` the tmux statusline is updated using a blocking call, whereas `tpipeline` uses non-blocking jobs to asynchronously update the statusline.